Tinkerforge/doc/en/source/FAQ.rst

 if the Daemon is running (e.g. in the task manager on Windows).

-If it isn't running but it is installed correctly, you can try to restart the service (Windows) or daemon (Mac OS X and Linux).
+If it isn't running but it is installed correctly, you can try to restart the service (Windows) or daemon (macOS and Linux).
 The service/daemon should also be started automatically on startup.